mysterious-coding/base_entranced/README.md

 #Features that are also in base_enhanced
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.

+####/class
+Clientside command.
+Use first letter of class to change, like /class a for assault, /class s for scout, etc.

 ####/g_rocketSurfing
 0 = no rocket surfing (good)